chengemnoip/search-scrape-map-google-plan/README.md

 ### 2. `scrape`

 *   **Functionality:** Scrapes content from a specified URL.
-*   **Description:** "Uses Playwright to scrape web content, allowing selection of specific elements or waiting for elements to appear."
+*   **Description:** "Uses Playwright to scrape web content, allowing selection of specific elements or waiting for elements to appear.
+Supports outputting content in Markdown or HTML format."
 *   **Input Arguments (`arguments`):**
     *   `url` (string, **required**): The URL of the web page to scrape.
     *   `selector` (string, optional): A CSS selector.
 If provided, returns the `outerHTML` of the first matching element.
 If omitted, returns the full page HTML.
     *   `waitForSelector` (string, optional): Waits for an element matching this CSS selector to appear on the page before scraping.
     *   `timeout` (integer, optional, default 60000): Maximum time in milliseconds to wait for page navigation or the selector.
+    *   `outputFormat` (string, optional, default "markdown"): The desired output format.
+Can be `"markdown"` or `"html"`.
 *   **Output:**
-    *   Success: A text string containing the scraped HTML content.
+    *   Success: A text string containing the scraped content in the specified format.
     *   Failure: A text string describing the error (e.g., timeout, selector not found, invalid URL).
 *   **Example Invocation (JSON):**
     ```json